Need support during Covid?

 Due to the ongoing effects of COVID-19, many New Zealand businesses are in recovery mode and looking for guidance.
 If this is your situation, there are resources and support available through the Regional Business Partner (RBP) Network designed to help you.

-This will soon include support from the Tourism Communities: Support, Recovery and Re-set Plan which will be available to eligible businesses within the Queenstown lakes District from 15 September 2021.
+This includes support from the Tourism Communities: Support, Recovery and Re-set Plan which is available to eligible businesses within the Queenstown lakes District.

 To access the services through the network, the first step is to register your business via the following link: